mihirpenugonda/mp7180_dcn/dns_app/TESTING.md

 1. If registration fails:

-   - Check if AS is running and accessible
+   - Check if both US and AS are running and accessible
    - Verify the AS IP and port are correct
    - Check network connectivity between containers
+   - Check User Server logs for registration attempts
+   - Verify AS logs for registration processing

 2. If Fibonacci calculation fails: